Which route to take

 Being proud owners of our Gold Tourism Award, green living is at the core of our business and weekend explorations!
 Ever aiming to minimize our carbon footprint, Mackays have installed a TESLA charging point for all guests.
 We extend a warm offer to all TESLA drivers, to charge while you dine at no extra cost!
 If you too share a passion for reducing your emissions, try out the carbon calculator as recommended by the Green Tourism scheme.
 Additionally if you are looking to complete some or all of your travels by bike, but don’t fancy the nuisance of extra baggage on the trip home, visit John O’ Groats Cycle Transport who supply bike taxis across the highlands.

-Get planning your road trip of a lifetime with all the handy information and tools below
+Plan your road trip of a lifetime with all the handy information and tools below:

 Better safe than sorry!
 Download the NC500 Map for a trusty guide on your upcoming journey.